 I’m Heide-Marie Barratt and I am the Trust Manager for the Stourbridge Navigation Trust.
 I work in the building located opposite the Bonded Warehouse in the office upstairs.
 I hire out the function rooms for the Bonded Warehouse which is a lovely Grade II listed Building and take bookings for the Meeting Rooms, Open Weekend and Santa Boat Trips.
 I am also in charge of the moorings where we have 24 boats moored, we also welcome a host of visitors throughout the year.
 You can contact me on 01384 395216 to discuss your requirements at the Bonded Warehouse.

-I’m Lance Cartwright, a relative newcomer to the Trust having joined as a volunteer in September 2015.
-I have enjoyed working on many initiatives with the Tuesday Club, serve as an elf for Santa and recently led the project to design, implement and now maintain the new Bonded Warehouse website as well as the Facebook page.
+I’m Lance Cartwright, a relative newcomer to the Trust having joined as a volunteer in September 2015 and quickly appointed as a Trustee.
+I have enjoyed working on many initiatives with the Tuesday Club, serve as an elf for Santa and recently led the project to design, implement and as a result now maintain the new Bonded Warehouse website as well as the Facebook page.
 It’s a great organisation to be involved with and a privilege to help this unique and historical asset to continue to operate successfully in benefitting the community.

 My name is Pauline Hooper.
 For the last 20 years my husband and I have attended the Open Weekend at the Bonded Warehouse on our narrowboat.

 Following the event in October 2015, I volunteered to join the Trust.
 I have been actively involved in organising the Open Weekend and the Santa Experience, and attend the regular board meetings.